-I,[nan el consent tooncerns my family and myself as de-

-[agency] sharing information that c scribed below. oncerns my family and myself as de-
+I, [name] consent to [agency] sharing information that concerns my family and myself as described below.

 Name of originating program:

 Address of program:

-ormation may be shared:
+Name of individual with whom information

 Organization:

 Address of organization:

 Purpose of information sharing:

-Specific information that may be sh ared (list any specific documents):
+Specific information that may be shared (list any specific documents):

-Specific exceptions (information th at may not be shared):
+Specific exceptions (information that may no ot be shared):

-This consent is effective from I understand that I may withdraw no further information will be share to my consent at any time, after which ed.
+This consent is effective from I understand that I may withdraw my conseno further information will be shared. to ent at any time, after which

-Signature of client/guardia n Date
+Signature of client/guardian Date

-Signature of CWWA counse ellor Date
+Signature of CWWA counsellor Date